Valiant (film)

-Valiant is a 2005 animated comedy film produced by John H. Williams and directed by Gary Chapman.
+Valiant is a 2005 animated war comedy film produced by John H. Williams and directed by Gary Chapman.
 It is the first feature film by American animation studio Vanguard Animation.
 The ensemble voice cast includes Ewan McGregor, Ricky Gervais, Tim Curry, Jim Broadbent, Hugh Laurie, John Cleese, John Hurt, Pip Torrens, Rik Mayall, and Olivia Williams.
-Set in May 1944, the film follows of a group of war pigeons during World War II.
+Set in May 1944, the film follows a group of war pigeons during World War II.
 It was inspired by true stories of hundreds of pigeons that helped the soldiers in the war.

-Valiant was released in the United Kingdom on 25 March 2005, and in the United States on 19 August.
+Valiant was animated by C.O.R.E.
+Feature Animation and released in the United Kingdom on 25 March 2005, and in the United States on 19 August.
 It received mixed reviews from critics, and grossed $62 million against a $35 million budget.

 Plot

-In May 1944, amidst World War II, three Royal Homing Pigeon Service (RHPS) war pigeons led by Mercury fly across the English Channel carrying a vital message to Great Britain until they are ambushed by a Nazi Germany-affiliated peregrine falcon named General Von Talon, who kills Mercury's men and takes him as a prisoner of war.
+In May 1944, during World War II, three Royal Homing Pigeon Service (RHPS) war pigeons led by Mercury are flying across the English Channel carrying a vital message to Great Britain when they are ambushed by a German-affiliated peregrine falcon named General Von Talon, who kills Mercury's comrades and takes him as a prisoner of war.

-Elsewhere, in West Nestington, a small wood pigeon named Valiant watches an Allied forces propaganda film at his local bar with his best friend and barman, a seagull named Felix, before a war hero named Wing Commander Gutsy arrives to inform the bar patrons signups for the RHPS are being held the next day in Trafalgar Square, London.
-Bidding Felix and his mother goodbye, Valiant heads there, where he encounters an uncouth pigeon named Bugsy.
-Seeking to escape a pair of magpie thugs he cheated in a shell game, Bugsy signs up with Valiant.
-Before long, the pair are assigned to the RHPS's Squad F along with an intellectual red pigeon named Lofty and two muscular yet dimwitted brothers named Toughwood and Tailfeather, sent to a recruit training facility, and placed under Sergeant Monty's command.
-As their training begins, Valiant develops a crush on the camp's nurse, a dove named Victoria.
-Meanwhile, Von Talon and his falcon minions Cufflingk and Underlingk put Mercury through numerous torture methods to learn where the message came from.
-Despite his best efforts, Mercury eventually reveals it was sent from Saint Pierre, France.
+In West Nestington, a small wood pigeon named Valiant watches an Allied propaganda film at his local bar with his best friend and barman, a seagull named Felix, before a war hero named Wing Commander Gutsy arrives to announce signups for the RHPS will begin the next day in Trafalgar Square.
+Valiant encounters an uncouth pigeon named Bugsy en route to the square and, in order to escape a pair of magpie thugs he cheated in a shell game, Bugsy signs up, too.
+The pair are assigned to Squad F, along with an intellectual red pigeon named Lofty and two muscular, yet dimwitted, brothers named Toughwood and Tailfeather.
+At the recruit training facility, they are placed under Sergeant Monty's command and Valiant develops a crush on the camp's nurse, a dove named Victoria.
+Meanwhile, Von Talon and his falcon minions, Cufflingk and Underlingk, torture Mercury into revealing the message was sent from Saint Pierre in France.